elyazdan/School_District_Analysis/README.md

 # School District Broad Analysis
-In this project, school board data is analysis based on math & reading score.
+In this training project, school board data is analysis based on math & reading score.
  There are two data resources csv formats; school data & student data.
 First of all, we made pandas DataFrame of each resources by the below code;

 		 - school_data_df = pd.read_csv(school_data_to_load)